Allan Sealy

-Irwin Allan Sealy (born 1951) is an Indian writer.
-His novel The Everest Hotel: A Calendar was shortlisted for the 1998 Booker prize.
+Allan Sealy (born 1951) is an Indian writer.
+His novel The Everest Hotel: A Calendar was shortlisted for the 1998 Booker Prize.

 Biography

-Allan was born in Allahabad and he went to La Martiniere School in Lucknow and then on to St. Stephen's College, Delhi University.
-He has worked in Canada, the USA, New Zealand and Australia.
+Sealy was born in Allahabad, attended La Martiniere College in Lucknow, and then on to St. Stephen's College, Delhi University.

-His first novel The Trotter Nama was published in 1988 and tells the story of seven generations of an Anglo-Indian family.
+His first novel The Trotter Nama was published in 1990 and tells the story of seven generations of an Anglo-Indian family.

-He now lives in Dehradun, Uttarakhand.